If you think shade in your garden means your flowers and plants are doomed then think again. In fact many flowers thrive in lower light.

 Growing Conditions: Requires rich, porous, slightly acidic soil.

-Watering Needs: Needs regular, ample watering, keeping the soil moist but not waterlogged.
+Watering Needs: Needs regular watering and lots of it.
+Keep the soil moist but not waterlogged.

-Location Tips: Plant in a spot with morning sunlight and afternoon shade to prevent scorching in the summer heat.
+Location Tips: Plant in a spot with morning sunlight and afternoon shade to prevent them getting burnt in the summer heat.

 6. Foxglove

-Watering Needs: Ensure consistent moisture, especially in peak blooming season.
-Avoid overwatering to prevent root rot.
+Watering Needs: They must have consistent moisture, especially during the peak blooming season.
+Avoid overwatering as it can result in root rot.

-Location Tips: Ideal for background plantings in shady borders.
-Partial shade can help prevent the tall stalks from leaning too much towards the light.
+Location Tips: Perfect for planting in the background of shady borders.
+Partial shade can help prevent their stalks from leaning too much towards the light.

 7. Ferns